MimiOnuoha/Philosophy-of-Data/README.md

 - Class attendance and punctuality
 - Participation during class discussions and presentations
 - Weekly assignments + accompanying blogposts
-- Midterm and final project (completed individually or in groups)
+- Midterm and final project (completed individually or in groups) + online documentation

+This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, secual orientation, religion, disability, or appearance.

 ## Evaluation